stablekernel/aqueduct/source/docs/tut/getting-started.md

 }
 ```

-Notice that we didn't have to override `handle` - `RESTController` already overrides that method to pick the appropriate method for the request.
+Notice that we didn't have to override `handle` - `ResourceController` already overrides that method to pick the appropriate method for the request.
 These methods are called *operation methods*.
 The method - `getAllHeroes` and `getHeroByID` - both have an `Operation` annotation.
 The named constructor `Operation.get` means these methods get called when the request's method is GET.

 `getHeroByID`'s annotation also has an argument - the name of our path variable `id`.
 If that path variable exists in the request's path, `getHeroByID` will be called.
 If it doesn't exist, `getAllHeroes` will be called.